 (We even have live fish in the kitchen.) 🙂

-………because with Gordon working overseas for the past year it pretty much has been “my kitchen.”
-But then I remembered back to our ‘disagreement’ from above.
-I realized that this isn’t just Julie’s Kitchen, or Gordon’s Kitchen, or Brodie’s Kitchen, or Mackenzie’s Kitchen, or Justin’s Kitchen… It is OUR KITCHEN!
+When I started this post Gordon was working overseas for 15 months so it pretty much was my kitchen.
+I then realized that this isn’t just Julie’s Kitchen, or Gordon’s Kitchen, or Brodie’s Kitchen, or Mackenzie’s Kitchen… It is OUR KITCHEN!

 And Brodie and Mackenzie Making Lemon Cod